Omar Rodríguez-López: As producer

 Rodríguez-López is also notable for his recording, producing and songwriting techniques.
 He has claimed that he is "ignorant of music theory" and that thus he lacks knowledge in writing music in standard notation, claiming that his songwriting "comes from emotion completely".
 Rodríguez-López claims to write all of the music for his projects, then dictates the performance to the musicians involved.

-In addition to his producing credits with the Mars Volta and his solo albums, he also produced the only LP from the defunct LA-based band Radio Vago and in 2009, handled the production of a recording titled "Terra Incognita" from actress/singer Juliette Lewis' band The New Romantiques.
+In addition to his producing credits with The Mars Volta and his solo albums, he also produced the only LP from the defunct LA-based band Radio Vago and in 2009, handled the production of a recording titled "Terra Incognita" from actress/singer Juliette Lewis' band The New Romantiques.
 Omar also produced (as well as contributed bass to) Sin Sin Sin, the debut LP from the band Le Butcherettes, which was released in 2011 on Rodriguez-Lopez Productions.

+Personal life

+Rodríguez-López says he enjoys the company of his close friends and family when not fulfilling obligations to his many bands and projects.
+He has been a vegetarian for most of his life.

+In the documentary film Omar and Cedric: If This Ever Gets Weird, Rodríguez-López discussed instances of homophobia that he suffered as a result of his "fluid" sexuality, and opened up on having been in a romantic relationship with bandmate Jeremy Ward which was kept in secret.

+Rodríguez-López dated singer-songwriter and actress Ximena Sariñana from 2008 to 2011.
+His current partner is musician and singer Teresa Suárez (aka Teri Gender Bender).